- Information Collected and Stored Automatically

 When you visit Data.gov, we may store some or all of the following: the Internet address from which you access Data.gov, date and time, the Internet address of the website from which you linked to Data.gov, the name of the file or words you searched, items clicked on a page, and the browser and operating system used.

 This information is used to measure the number of visitors to the various sections of our site and identify system performance or problem areas.
 We also use this information to help us develop the site, analyze patterns of usage, and to make the site more useful.
 This information is not used for associating search terms or patterns of site navigation with individual users.
-Data.gov periodically deletes its Web logs.
+Data.gov retains its Web access logs for 180 days.
 On occasion, Data.gov may provide this information to third party entities it contracts with for the purposes of research analysis.

 When you visit some websites, their web servers generate pieces of information known as cookies.
 Cookies are commonly used to recognize your computer in the future.

 Data.gov uses per-session cookies to serve technical purposes, like providing seamless navigation through Data.gov.
 These cookies do not permanently record data and they are not stored on your computer’s hard drive.
 Data.gov’s session cookies are available only during an active browser session.
 When you close your browser, the session cookie disappears.

 Data.gov also uses persistent cookies to be able to track the number of unique visitors to the site.